abduulrahmankhalid/AI-Generated-Images-Detection/README.md

     >  ![Human-Images-Samples](https://github.com/user-attachments/assets/7fcbf796-4290-4dad-911a-dc07e84e9c14)

 - **Preprocessing & Augmentation**:
   Images are resized to resolutions like 224 or 384 and normalized using pretrained model-specific functions.
 Additional resizing (e.g., to 256 or 400) was tested during augmentation tuning.
-The augmentation pipeline uses Keras layers to apply transformations such as random cropping, flipping, rotation, translation, zoom, subtle blurring, and brightness-colors shifts.
+The augmentation pipeline uses Keras layers to apply transformations such as random cropping, flipping, rotation, translation, zoom, subtle blurring, sharpness and brightness-colors shifts.

   >AI-Generated Augmented Images Samples: